pluginkollektiv/statify/readme.txt

 ## Description ##
-The free and ad-free plugin Statify pursues a simple objective: to provide a straightforward and compact access to the number of site views.
+Statify provides a straightforward and compact access to the number of site views.
+It is privacy-friendly as it uses neither cookies nor a third party.

-No frills.
-No Cookies.
-No third party.
-No storage of personal data.
-No endless data privacy statements.

 An interactive chart is followed by lists of the most common reference sources and target pages.
 The period of statistics and length of lists can be set directly in the dashboard widget.

 ### Data Privacy ###
 In direct comparison to statistics services such as *Google Analytics*, *WordPress.com Stats* and *Piwik* *Statify* doesn't process and store personal data as e.g. IP addresses – *Statify* counts site views, not visitors.

 Absolute privacy compliance coupled with transparent procedures: A locally in WordPress created database table consists of only four fields (ID, date, source, target) and can be viewed at any time, cleaned up and cleared by the administrator.

-### Settings and Hooks ###
+### Display of the widget ###
 The plugin configuration can be changed directly in the *Statify* Widget on the dashboard by clicking the *Configure* link.

+The amount of links shown in the *Statify* Widget can be set as well as the option to only count views from today.
+Of course, older entries are not deleted when changing this setting.

+The statistics for the dashboard widget are cached for four minutes.

-#### Period of data saving ####
+### Period of data saving ###
 *Statify* stores the data only for a limited period (default: two weeks), longer intervals can be selected as option in the widget.
 Data which is older than the selected period is deleted by a daily cron job.

 An increase in the database volume can be expected because all statistic values are collected and managed in the local WordPress database (expecially if you increase the period of data saving).

-#### Display of the widget ####
-The amount of links shown in the *Statify* Widget can be set as well as the option to only count views from today.
-Of course, older entries are not deleted when changing this setting.

-The statistics for the dashboard widget are cached for four minutes.
+### JavaScript tracking for caching compatibility ###
+For compatibility with caching plugins like [Cachify](http://cachify.de) *Statify* offers an optional switchable tracking via JavaScript.
+This function allows reliable count of cached blog pages.

+For this to work correctly, the active theme has to call `wp_footer()`, typically in a file named `footer.php`.

+### Skip tracking for spam referrers ###
+The comment blacklist can be enabled to skip tracking for views with a referrer URL listed in comment blacklist, i. e. which considered as spam.

+### Support ###
+If you've problems or think you’ve found a bug (e.g. you’re experiencing unexpected behavior), please post at the [support forums](https://wordpress.org/support/plugin/statify).

+### Contribute ###
+* Active development of this plugin is handled [on GitHub](https://github.com/pluginkollektiv/statify).
+* Pull requests for documented bugs are highly appreciated.
+* If you want to help us translate this plugin you can do so [on WordPress Translate](https://translate.wordpress.org/projects/wp-plugins/statify).

+## Frequently Asked Questions ##

+### What are the minimum requirements? ###
+* PHP 5.3 or greater
+* WordPress 3.9 or greater

+### Which areas are excluded from counting? ###
+*Statify* does not count the following views:

+* feeds
+* trackbacks
+* searches
+* previews
+* views by logged in users
+* error pages

+This behavior can be modified with the `statify__skip_tracking` hook.

+### Can further visitor data be recorded? ###
+Some plugin users want to capture additional visitor data, e.g. name of the device and resolution.
+*Statify* counts exclusively page views and no visitors, the desired data acquisition is not a question.

+### How to change who can see the Dashboard widget? ###
 Per default only administrators can see the widget.
 This can be changed with the `statify__user_can_see_stats` hook.

 Example: